holgerbrandl/krangl/README.md

 ```
 The biggest different are the comparison operators, which Kotlin does not allow to [be overridden](https://kotlinlang.org/docs/reference/operator-overloading.html) in a vectorized way.

-For sure `dplyr` goes way beyond over what is possible with `kplyr` at the moment (e.g. database access, 10x better performance).
+For sure `dplyr` goes way beyond over what is possible with `krangl` at the moment (e.g. database access, 10x better performance).
 Also other R packages crucial for data science are not yet available in Kotlin.
 We aim to provide at least few of them as detailed out in our roadmap.

 Support & Documentation
 ----------------------

-`kplyr` is not yet mature, full of bugs and its API is in constant flux.
+`krangl` is not yet mature, full of bugs and its API is in constant flux.
 Nevertheless, feel welcome to submit pull-requests or tickets, or simply get in touch via gitter (see button on top).

-* [Kplyr Introduction](TODO) A presentation from June 2016 ([sources](./docs/bier_slides_june2016/kplyr_intro.md))
+* [Kplyr Introduction](TODO) A presentation from June 2016 ([sources](./docs/bier_slides_june2016/krangl_intro.md))
 * [Kplyr User Guide](./docs/user_guide.md) for detailed information about the API and usage examples.
-* [Developer Information](./docs/devel.md) with details about to build, test, release and improve `kplyr`
+* [Developer Information](./docs/devel.md) with details about to build, test, release and improve `krangl`
 * [Roadmap](./docs/roadmap.md) complementing the tracker with where the project is heading

-* TBD `kplyr` Cheat Sheet
+* TBD `krangl` Cheat Sheet

 References & Related Projects